mkejeiri/spring-boot-sample/Maven/README.md

-Within the spring-boot app, in order **debug and check out** some versions and other metadata info related to the deployed app, make sure that the `spring-boot-starter-actuator` is added to the project and change the the build `spring-boot-maven-plugin` in the **pom.xml** as follow:
+Within the spring-boot app, in order **debug and check out** some versions and other metadata info related to the deployed app, make sure that the `spring-boot-starter-actuator` is added to the project and change the the build `spring-boot-maven-plugin` in the **pom.xml** as follow:

 ```
 ...